James D. Bearden III

 James D. Bearden III, M.D.
 F.A.C.P. (born 1943) is a native of South Carolina, a medical oncologist and current Vice President and Clinical Research & Physician Manager of the Gibbs Cancer Center & Research Institute in Spartanburg, South Carolina.
-Bearden is nationally recognized for his extensive involvement in the advancement of research and treatment for cancer.

 Background

 James Bearden III was born in Newberry, South Carolina and received his undergraduate degree from The Citadel.
 He earned a medical degree from the Medical University of South Carolina.

 Military career

 He completed 11 years of Active Duty with the U.S. Air Force Medical Corps and 10 years of reserve duty with the U.S. Navy Medical Corps, while in private practice, retiring as a Naval Captain., After years of advanced training and teaching at some of the military medical facilities, he retired from active duty and came to Spartanburg to begin private practice.